hwheeler01/CompBio/github.md

 ### Sending a pull request.
 How does a group member submit a pull request (change) to the primary group member?
-Let's say you've come up with any even shorter `DNA.py` script and changed the file in your local repository to this:
+Let's say you've come up with any even shorter `DNA.py` script and changed the file in your local working directory to this:

 ```python
 #!/usr/bin/python